opengeospatial/omsf-profile/omsf-json/README.md

 GeoJSON geometry types (Point, MultiPoint, LineString, MultiLineString, Polygon, MultiPolygon or GeometryCollection), and property called 'properties', containing any JSON object
 (see [RFC 7946](https://tools.ietf.org/html/rfc7946)).

-The specification explicitly forbids 'extending' the GeoJSON types, including the Feature, but at the same time it is allowed to use additional properties (called foreign members) is
-GeoJSON documents.
-The way this requirement is interpreted here, is that you cannot require additional foreing members to be included in a GeoJSON Feature, or change any aspect of the Feature properties defined in the specification, and claim that it still is a GeoJSON Feature.
-Thus using foreign members in GeoJSON Feature instances is OK, as long as you are not trying to 'retype' the Feature.
+The specification explicitly forbids 'extending' the GeoJSON types, including the Feature, but at the same time it is allowed to use additional properties (called foreign members) in GeoJSON documents.
+The way this requirement is interpreted in this project, is that you cannot require additional foreing members to be included in a GeoJSON Feature, or change any aspect of the Feature properties defined in the specification.

-Because of both the forbidden extending and better interoperability with existing client applications, the decision has been made to use the GeoJSON Feature type as-is, and to leverage the
+So to be compliant with the GeoJSON specification and thus improve interoperability with existing client software, the decision has been made to use the GeoJSON Feature type as-is, and to leverage the 'properties' JSON object for encoding the O&M properties.
+Requiring the use of particular JSON content inside the 'properties' is not interpreted as extending the Feature type, as this 'properties' is alloed to contain any JSON object.
-'properties' JSON object for encoding the O&M properties.
-Requiring the use of particular JSON content inside the 'properties' is interpreted as not extending the Feature type, as this property can contain any JSON object.
-It's allowed to use properties additional to the OMSF defined ones, too.
-Thus any OMSF feature defined by the rules below is automatically a valid GeoJSON Feature.
-Additionally, attention has been paid to ensure that the JSON contents of the 'properties' are simple enough to be interpreted by typical existing client software.
+In addition to the OMSF properties, any additional properties are also allowed inside the 'properties' of OMSF GeoJSON Features.
+Additionally, attention has been paid to ensure that the OMSF properties are simple enough to be interpreted correctly by typical existing client software.

-The geometry property of the OMSF GeoJSON Feature is used for the geometry of the feature of interest of the observation.

-The GeoJSON encoding defines a property set for the same types of O&M features as the GML profile does: GenericObservation, MeasureObservation, CategoryObservation, TruthObservation, CountObservation and MeasureTimeseriesObservation.
-The properties expected to be used in each of the observation type are given in the tables below.
+The GeoJSON encoding defines a property set for the same types of O&M features as the [GML profile](../omsf-gml) does: GenericObservation, MeasureObservation, CategoryObservation, TruthObservation, CountObservation and MeasureTimeseriesObservation.

 The work versions of validation rules for each observation type have been defined using JSON Schema in [feature.json](./feature.json).

 ## Properties

+The geometry property of the OMSF GeoJSON Feature is used for the geometry of the feature of interest of the observation.
+Other OMSF properties expected to be used in each of the observation type are given in the tables below.

 ### Common